pandel/docker-mediadrop/README.md

 1. Enable the persistent data volumes for "mediadrop-uwsgi":

         volumes:
-            - /local/path/for/wsgi:/wsgi
+            - /opt/docker/mediadrop/wsgi:/wsgi
-            - /local/path/for/mediadrop:/mediadrop
+            - /opt/docker/mediadrop/mediadrop:/mediadrop
-            - /local/path/for/venv:/venv
+            - /opt/docker/mediadrop/venv:/venv

 2. Enable the persistent data volume for "mediadrop-mariadb":

         volumes:
-            - /local/path/for/mysql:/var/lib/mysql
+            - /opt/docker/mediadrop/mariadb:/var/lib/mysql

 #### Enable the Mediadrop Official Repository
-The installer script downloads a snapshot of the mediadrop repositry as it was on October 17th, 2015.
+The installer script downloads a snapshot of the knyar/mediadrop repository fork from 06.01.2021.
 If you wish to download the latest updates, do the following.

 ###### Note 1: Depending on how much has changed in the repository, these scripts may not work.